-TSM/RSM Units with Dual Ethernet Ports:
+Units with Optional, Secondary Ethernet Ports:

-Both TSM-DPE series units and RSM-8R8-DE series units include two Ethernet ports.
-This allows the two ports to either be dedicated to separate applications/users, or employed to provide network fallback capabilities.
+An optional, secondary Ethernet Port is available for some DSM Series units and some RSM-xRy Series units.
+When the secondary Ethernet Port is present, this allows the two ports to either be dedicated to separate applications/users, or employed to provide network fallback capabilities.

 In cases where the two Ethernet ports will be used for separate applications, a separate IP address is assigned to each port.
-In cases where the two Ethernet ports are used to provide fallback capabilities, the same IP address is assigned to each Ethernet port.
-On dual Ethernet TSM/RSM units, the top Ethernet port is port zero, and the bottom Ethernet port is port 1.
+In cases where the two Ethernet ports are used to provide fallback capabilities, the same IP address is generally assigned to each Ethernet port.
+On dual Ethernet DSM/RSM units, the top Ethernet port is port zero, and the bottom Ethernet port is port 1.
 In addition, both Ethernet ports can be configured for both IPv4 and IPv6 protocols.

-Note: In Dual Ethernet units, all port parameters except the IP Address, Subnet Mask, Gateway Address, DHCP setting and Negotiation setting are shared by both Ethernet ports.
+Note: In units with Dual Ethernet Ports, all port parameters except the IP Address, Subnet Mask, Gateway Address, DHCP setting and Negotiation setting are shared by both Ethernet ports.
 Shared parameters selected for Ethernet port 0 will also be applied to Ethernet port 1.

-To select network parameters for TSM/RSM units with dual Ethernet ports, proceed as follows:
+To select network parameters for DSM/RSM units that include Dual Ethernet ports, proceed as follows:

 To define IPv4 parameters for Ethernet port zero, type /N0 and press [Enter].
-To define IPv4 parameters for Ethernet port one, type, /N1 and press [Enter].
+To define IPv4 parameters for Ethernet port one, type /N1 and press [Enter].
 To define IPv6 parameters for Ethernet port zero, type /N6 0 and press [Enter].
 To define IPv6 parameters for Ethernet port one, type /N6 1 and press [Enter].